-- An adjusted analysis that will only include baseline attainment as a covariate (not including variables used for school minimisation35). - A full model, including variables used at minimisation, as well as a wider range of explanatory variables to control for potential imbalance at baseline: pupil's FSM status, pupil's gender and term of birth; school setting, school type. - A single-level OLS regression model including school- and class-level fixed effects, incorporating clustered robust standard errors (at the school level).
+- An unadjusted analysis that will not include baseline covariates. - An adjusted analysis that will only include baseline attainment as a covariate (not including variables used for school minimisation39). - A full model, including variables used at minimisation, as well as a wider range of explanatory variables to control for potential imbalance at baseline: pupil's FSM status, pupil's gender and term of birth; school setting, school type. - A single-level OLS regression model including school- and class-level fixed effects, incorporating clustered robust standard errors (at the school level).
 The variables included will be the same as the primary analysis model: baseline attainment, treatment allocation and minimisation variables.